Emoun/duplicate/cargo-readme.md

 The _Base MSRV_ is 1.42.
 It applies when no features are enabled and is the lowest possible MSRV.
 Enabling the following features increases the MSRV to the stated version:

-_No features currently increase the MSRV beyong the base._
+_No features currently increase the MSRV beyond the base._

 Enabling features not on the above list doesn't increase the MSRV.

 Increasing the Base MSRV or the MSRV of any specific existing feature is a breaking change and will be accompanied by a major version bump.
 Adding new features doesn't count as a breaking change, even if they are enabled by default and thereby increase the commulative MSRV of the default features.

+Only the minimal versions of this crate's direct and transitive dependencies are guaranteed to work with the MSRV.

 ## Changelog